robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-a-people-profession/summer-week-1-ect-evidence.md

 What impact do you think this would have?

-Keep in mind that high-quality teaching has a long-term positive effect on pupils' life chances, particularly for children from disadvantaged backgrounds.
+Keep in mind that high-quality teaching has a long-term positive effect on pupils’ life chances, particularly for children from disadvantaged backgrounds.
 The work you do building relationships and learning about a pupil’s individual circumstances will positively influence your practice as you will be able to effectively plan and adapt your teaching to suit the individual needs of your pupils.

 ### Working with teaching assistants